GSA/cio.gov-redo/_posts/2025-01-24-ai-in-action.md

 ---
 layout: post
 title: 'AI in Action: 5 Essential Findings from the 2024 Federal AI Use Case Inventory'
 excerpt: 'This year, agencies publicly reported more than 1,700 ways they are using Artificial Intelligence (AI) to advance their missions and deliver better experiences to the public.
-While the full listing of use cases is available [here](https://github.com/ombegov/2024-Federal-AI-Use-Case-Inventory){:target="_blank"}, I want to highlight five key takeaways you need to know:'
+While the full listing of use cases is available here, I want to highlight five key takeaways you need to know:'
 date: 15 January 2025
 display-date: 15 January 2025
 author: Clare Martorana, Federal CIO